OVALInterpreter/ovaldi/docs/README.txt

 INTERPRETER.
 SEE THE TERMS.TXT FILE INCLUDED WITH THE OVAL INTERPRETER.

 -- CONTENTS --

   I	    SUPPORTED PLATFORMS
 		 A. Red Hat Linux
          B. Sun Solaris
          C. Microsoft Windows
          D. Mac OS
   II    INSTALLATION
          A. Red Hat Linux
          B. Sun Solaris
          C. Microsoft Windows
          D. Mac OS
   III   USING THE OVAL INTERPRETER
          A. Required Privileges
          B. Data Protection
          C. Obtaining Updated Data Files
          D. Quick Usage Guide
          E. Advanced Usage
   IV  	INPUT AND OUTPUT
          A. Input
          B. Output
   V     PCRE
   VI    XERCES
   VII   XALAN
   VIII  LIBGCRYPT
   IX    OPENLDAP
   X     TROUBLESHOOTING
   XI    REPORTING PROBLEMS
   XII   USEFUL LINKS

 -- I -- SUPPORTED PLATFORMS --

   A. Red Hat Linux

-	  The OVAL Interpreter is currently developed and tested on 32-bit versions of Red Hat Enterprise Linux 5.
+	  The OVAL Interpreter is currently developed and tested on the 32-bit version of Red Hat Enterprise Linux 5.

   B. Sun Solaris

-	  The OVAL Interpreter is currently developed and tested on 32-bit versions of Sun Solaris 10.
+	  The OVAL Interpreter is currently developed and tested on the 32-bit version of Sun Solaris 10.

   C. Microsoft Windows

 	  The OVAL Interpreter should run on both 32-bit and 64-bit versions of Windows XP, Windows Server 2003, Windows Vista, Windows 2008, and Windows 7.
-However, we only develop and test the OVAL Interpreter on 32-bit Windows XP and 64-bit Windows 7.
+However, we only develop and test the OVAL Interpreter on the 32-bit version of Windows XP and the 64-bit version of Windows 7.

   D. Mac OS

-	  The OVAL Interpreter is currently developed and tested on 32-bit versions Mac OSX 10.6.
+	  The OVAL Interpreter is currently developed and tested on the 32-bit version Mac OSX 10.6.

 -- II -- INSTALLATION --

   Download an appropriate installation file of the OVAL Interpreter